 Mother sprung in to save the awkward situation.
 “No. No. Everything’s all right.
 We are all just a bit surprised.
 You were guarding your name fiercely, made it a huge secret.
 We even had a poll going.”
 I was flabbergasted.
 Did they?
 “Huh.
 I hope nobody lost too much.”
 I stood up to make myself some scrambled eggs.
 “Anybody else hungry for scrambled eggs?”
 Each of them shook their heads, some of them pale and slack-jawed.
 Except Shepherd, she was the epitome of pale.
 Behind me clattering and whispering erupted.
 I hummed to keep myself from laughing out loud.

 They talked over each other, until Mother had too much and slammed a hand on the table.
 The sudden loud noise made me jump.
 I whirled around, pan in one hand and lost my balance.
 I grabbed the counter to steady myself.
-Shepherd sprung to my side and caught me, mid fall.
+Shepherd sprung to my side and caught me, mid-fall.
 “Your hand!”
 Poe exclaimed.
 I looked and my hand had grabbed the hotplate, which glowed bright red.
 Funny.
 I didn’t feel a thing.
 Cricket fled the mess.

 I took my hand away from the heat and looked at it.
 Mother was by my side, to examine me.
 “That was weird.
 Didn’t feel a thing.”
 I told him, while he looked at each of my fingertips.
 “Nothing,” he answered.
 I shrugged, as he released my hand.
 “Lucky me, I guess,” I turned to everybody else and waved my invulnerable hand around.
 “I’m ok.
 Don’t worry friends.”
 Shepherd glared at me, then Mother.
-“I’ll clean the mess up afterwards.”
-I tried to get them to settle down, the finished making my breakfast and put the hot food on the plate.
+“I’ll clean the mess up afterward.”
+I tried to get them to settle down, then finished making my breakfast, and put the hot food on the plate.
 Mother took his place at the head of the table.
 I sat down too and chowed in.

 The next time I looked up, Mother sat in front of me and we were alone.
 “Still hungry?”
 I shook my head.
 “Feeling alright?”
 I nodded.
 “Let me take another look at your hand.”
 I stretched it over the table.
 He examined it again.
 His fingers traced and probed each soft padding of my palm.
-After a while he seemed satisfied.
+After a while, he seemed satisfied.
 “You always hated scrambled eggs.
 Since military,” he sighed.
 Huh.

 “Don’t know why though, it really tasted good.
 Did you see how scared Cricket was?
 She shot out of the mess.
-I think Shep was scared too, the look she pierced me with was fierce.
+I think Shep was scared too.
+The look she pierced me with was fierce.
 Or was she angry?”
 I tried to remember how her face looked precisely.
 “Can’t tell, really.”
 I shook my head and shrugged.
 “Women, eh?”
 Mother frowned.
-“I didn’t know, I was fire proof.”
-I told him somewhat guiltily.
+“I didn’t know I was fireproof,” I told him somewhat guiltily.
 He nodded slowly, mulling something over.
 I could almost hear the gears turning in his head.
 “Tell you what,” I said, as I collected the plates and mugs on the table.
 “You don’t scare me, and I don’t evolve to Superman.
 Deal?”
 Mother chuckled and helped me clean the mess.

 “Say, when was the last time you saw Cricket?”
 Mother asked me casually.